Ọjà: Description

 Ọjà is a highly portable musical instrument, easily transportable and convenient to carry around.
 This characteristic makes it a popular choice among musicians who perform at various events and ceremonies, both within and outside the Igbo community.
-The versatility and mobility of the Ọjà have also contributed to its widespread usage in traditional Igbo music, preserving its cultural significance and ensuring its continuity from one generation to the next.

 The defining characteristic of the Ọjà flute is its distinct high-pitched sound, which varies among different types of the instrument.
 This variation in sound is attributed to the size of the Ọjà and the quality of sound produced determines its function within the ensembles of the traditional Igbo music.
 The smaller instruments produces higher-pitched sounds, the smallest Ọjà discovered to date measures approximately 14 cm in length, while the largest is approximately 26 cm.